chof16/SDiagram/README.md

 - **Generation of the diagram from workspace**.
 The objective is to show the structure of the active folder at the workspace.

-- **Generation of the diagram of local dependencies of a file** By selecting a file from the workspace, it shows a diagram with the dependencies  of files, which belongs to the project.
+- **Generation of the diagram of local dependencies of a file** By selecting a file from the workspace, it shows a diagram with the dependencies file dependencies, those files which belongs to the project.

 - **Open a file from the diagram**.
 By selecting a node of the diagram, the extension allows opening the file.